Book of Zechariah: Historical context

-Under the reign of Darius, Zechariah also emerged, centering on the rebuilding of the Temple.
-Unlike the Babylonians, the Persian Empire went to great lengths to keep “cordial relations” between vassal and lord.
-The rebuilding of the Temple was encouraged by the leaders of the empire in hopes that it would strengthen the authorities in local contexts.
+Darius acceded to the throne in 522 BC.
+He divided the many regions of the empire into provinces, each of which was overseen by a governor.
+Zerubbabel was appointed by Darius as governor over Judah (now redesignated the province of Yehud Medinata of the Persian Empire).
+Under the reign of Darius, Zechariah also emerged, focusing his prophecies on the rebuilding of the Temple.
+Unlike the Babylonians, the Persian Empire went to great lengths to keep cordial relations between vassal and lord.
+The rebuilding of the Temple was encouraged by the Persian monarchs in hopes that it would stabilize the local population.
 This policy was good politics on the part of the Persians, and the Jews viewed it as a blessing from God.